State Street Preacher

-Samuel Chambers (born May 22, 1938), better known by his nickname The State Street Preacher is a street preacher from Chicago, Illinois.
+Samuel Chambers (born May 22, 1938), better known by his nickname The State Street Preacher is an American street preacher.
 Chambers has been a fixture on Chicago's State Street since 1969, usually seen preaching for up to 8 hours a day, six days a week.
 Chambers' preaching has been controversial, particularly because he frequently tells people they are going to Hell.